kizovo/wyn-svc-auth/README.md

    ```
 3. Function
    - use camelCase
-   - use descriptive and meaningful names that represent the class's purpose or behavior
+   - use descriptive and meaningful names that represent the class purposes or behavior
    ```javascript
    function calculateAverage(a: number, b: number): number {
       return (a + b) / 2;